xmagickit/Madness_Simulation/DEVLOG.md

 * Deleted everything
 * Scraping from ESPN's site directly
 * Adding sys.sleep so that I don't get booted from the server.
 This is probably not the best way to do this but whatever dawg.
+* Sometimes missing data from the site (home/away)

 ## 2024-11-01